cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 Environment="no_proxy=.wdf.sap.corp"
 ```

-Tell systemd to reload all of its configuration files with `systemctl daemon-reload` and restart the docker daemon with `systemctl restart docker.service`.
+- Tell systemd to reload all of its configuration files by running `systemctl daemon-reload` and restart the docker daemon with `systemctl restart docker.service`.

+- Type `exit` to exit the root shell and come back to the vagrant user and home directory.

 ## Step 3: Run your first container